insilica/gdc-spark-gitbook/examples/methylation/submit_to_cluster.md

   3. Extract drugnames and responses for each case from clinical supplements
   4. Put it all in a Dataset

 Analysis of the resulting dataset gives us relationships between drugs, epigenetics and responses.
 Alas, the scale of the data is too large for quick computation on a standalone spark cluster.
 Insilica's client for the GDC-API can operate on worker nodes in a spark cluster.
-This means that we can perform similar analyses at scale while relying on the Genomic Data Commons to store the bulk of the data.
+This means that we can perform analyses at scale while relying on the Genomic Data Commons to store the bulk of the data.

 [![Foo](https://spark.apache.org/docs/1.1.1/img/cluster-overview.png)](https://spark.apache.org/docs/1.1.1/img/cluster-overview.png)